ShorelineCrypto/FuturebitMoonlander2_SoloMiner/README.md

 So far the "ALL POOL DEAD" is resolved and yield is signifcantly higher than other methods.

-## Solo Mining on Two Rotating Nodes works on Windows10

-Solo mining setup for USB ASIC on two rotating nodes was found to be good for windows10 too for the same theory.

 ## Extra Benefit of solo mining for USB ASIC on two Rotating Nodes